Droppers/react-github-data/README.md

 <p align="center">
   <img src="./art/cover.svg" width="350px"><!-- YS0 -->
   <br><br>
-  A collection of GitHub components to easily display basic information about a GitHub user or repository.<br><br>
+  A collection of React components to easily display basic information about a GitHub user, repository, etc.<br><br>
-  This can, for example, be used to display the number of stars of a repository on your portfolio website, see <a href="https://joery.nl">Joery.nl</a> as an example.
+  This can, for example, be used to display the number of stars on a repository on your portfolio website. <br>See <a href="https://joery.nl">Joery.nl</a> for an example of this.
 </p>

 <h6 align="center">